ianhomer/try-jest/README.md

 ## Make changes

-### TDD and Gentle TCR
+### TDD and Gentle trunk based TCR

     npm test:watch

 - Write simplest (failing) test that reads like a specification
 - Write simplest code to get green
+- Commit
-- Commit - if test fails then your code is reverted
+  - if test fails then your code is reverted
+  - if test passes and commit is OK, then code automatically pushed
 - Refactor code
 - Repeat with all tests that should fail